airflow/air/README.txt

 Choices you had to make due to time pressure

-•	Currently working 12 hours or so at my current job there was limited time and days where no time was available.
+•	Currently working 12 hours daily 7 days or so at my current job (severty 1 outage and conference calls) there was limited time and days where no time was available.
 Most of the time looking at this project was multi-tasking.

 •	Chose to deliver the project using a combination of a scripted solution using the tools of AWS CLI, Terraform and User_Data to get a single execution automated solution.